 Idempotent Data Pipelines: What Interviewers Want to Hear

 Idempotency means re-running a pipeline produces the same result.
-It is the single most important design property for production data pipelines because it makes failure recovery, backfills, and retries safe.
-Interviewers test it because it separates candidates who have operated real pipelines from those who have only built them.
+The single most important design property for production pipelines because it makes failure recovery, backfills, and retries safe.
+Interviewers test it because it separates candidates who've operated real pipelines from those who've only built them.

 Every pipeline fails.
 The question is what happens when you re-run it.

 A pipeline fails halfway through.
 Some rows were written, others were not.
 You fix the bug and re-run.
-If the pipeline is not idempotent, the already-written rows get duplicated.
-Now your data is wrong in a different way.
-An idempotent pipeline produces the same result whether it runs once or ten times.
+If the pipeline isn't idempotent, already-written rows get duplicated.

 Backfills

-Two instances of the same pipeline run at the same time (scheduler bug, manual trigger during an automated run).
-If the pipeline is not idempotent, both instances write their data, producing duplicates.
-An idempotent pipeline with proper locking or MERGE semantics handles this gracefully.
+Two instances of the pipeline run at the same time (scheduler bug, manual trigger during automated run).
+Idempotent writes with proper locking or MERGE semantics handle this; non-idempotent writes duplicate.

 MERGE / Upsert